oobabooga/text-generation-webui/LLaMA-model.md

 * Torrent: https://github.com/oobabooga/text-generation-webui/pull/530#issuecomment-1484235789
 * Direct download: https://huggingface.co/Neko-Institute-of-Science

-⚠️ The tokenizers for the sources above and also for many LLaMA fine tunes available on Hugging Face may be outdated, so I recommend downloading the following universal LLaMA tokenizer:
+⚠️ The tokenizers for the sources above and also for many LLaMA fine-tunes available on Hugging Face may be outdated, so I recommend downloading the following universal LLaMA tokenizer:

 ```
 python download-model.py oobabooga/llama-tokenizer
 ```

-Once downloaded, it will be automatically detected and used whenever you try to load *any* LLaMA model.
+Once downloaded, it will be automatically applied to **every** `LlamaForCausalLM` model that you try to load.

 ### Option 2: convert the weights yourself